Return to Search

 Option 2 - Select one or more of the other boxes

 Document number/DOI, Author(s), Keyword list (keywords provided by author), Title.
 One query input for “with the exact word or phrase” appears.
+The wildcard does not work with the "with all of the words" option.

 You may use punctuation such as periods, commas, dashes, extra spaces, question marks, exclamation marks, or single quotes.
 For these searches, you may sometimes use the wildcard percent symbol (%) inside the keywords.
 A search for "air curtain" will not find "air-curtain", so to find both variations use "air%curtain" or do two searches.